bipimo3-sys/Playwright2/docs/00-Test-Suite-Synopsis.md

-#  Application Test Suite - Consolidated Synopsis
+#  Application Test Suite - Synopsis

 This document provides an integrated overview of all **Playwright-based automated test suites** for the application.
 The tests validate the end-to-end functionality across login flow, UI components, API endpoints, list management, and interactive HTML playgrounds with mock API data.